Windows Server 2003/R2/2008/R2/2012/R2/2016

 - Support for Regular Expressions in search strings.

-- Search for specifc PE files using the following filters:
+- Search for specific PE files using the following filters:

 - Bitness: 32-bit, 64-bit.